-Clinical students are not permitted to engage in paid or volunteer clinical activities outside of the clinical placement, PSC duties, or other clinical activity arranged for the student by the program, unless these activities have been specifically approved by the student's advisor or the DCT.
+Clinical students are not permitted to engage in paid or volunteer clinical activities outside of the clinical placement, PSC duties, or other officially sanctioned clinical training activities for the student by the program.
 Factors to be considered in evaluating such activities include the appropriateness of the activity for the student's professional development, adequacy of the supervision provided, time required, and other relevant factors.
-Students who become aware of a clinical opportunity that would contribute to their professional development should talk with the DCT or practicum liaison about developing this opportunity as a clinical placement affiliated with the program.
+Students who become aware of a clinical opportunity that would contribute to their professional development should talk with the DCT or practicum liaison about developing this opportunity as an official training opportunity affiliated with the program.
 Note that your student insurance only covers clinical/professional work that is an official part of our training program.